Elevenlabs AudioNative Player

 Video ads

-When using manual ad submission, we can choose HTML5 type creatives.
-These types of ads include an embedded video player, so we can display moving ads with sound.
+When using manual ad submission, we can choose HTML5-type creatives.
+These ads include an embedded video player to display moving ads with sound.
 Video banners are only displayed on sites that have allowed this type of advertising resource, which means they have a more limited reach than regular graphic banners.
 There are three types of video ads in the advertising network:

-• Click to play – the user only sees a thumbnail of the video, one of the initial frames of the video.
+• Click to play—the user only sees a thumbnail of the video, one of the initial frames.
 Only after clicking on it will the video begin to play.

-Also, all video resources must include a clickable replay button, must not exceed the boundaries of advertising boxes, and the total duration of the video can be a maximum of 4 minutes.
+Also, all video resources must include a clickable replay button, must not exceed the boundaries of advertising boxes, and can be a maximum of 4 minutes long.

 Creations must also meet technical requirements: